-This mainboard uses the GFXcel chipset which provides CPU Plug & Play through firmware, integrates a 128-bit AGP Graphics Accelerator.
+This mainboard uses the SiS 630 chipset which provides CPU Plug & Play through firmware, integrates a 128-bit AGP Graphics Accelerator and has an embedded 10BaseT/100BaseTX Network Interface.
 The mainboard has a built-in PCI 3D Sound System and a V.90 Fax/Modem DAA module is shipped with the mainboard.
-There is an optional ADIMM slot onboard for either an optional Video Bridge Card or a display buffer cache card.
-The video bridge card connects to an external TV, a TFT LCD panel display, or a secondary CRT display monitor.
-In addition, the mainboard has an extended set of ATX I/O Ports including PS/2 keyboard and mouse ports, two USB ports, a parallel port, a serial port and a VGA port.
+In addition, the mainboard has a full set of ATX I/O Ports including PS/2 keyboard and mouse ports, two USB ports, a parallel port, a serial port and a VGA port.
+And two extra USB ports can be added using the Extended USB Module that connects to the mainboard.

-This mainboard has all the features you need to develop a powerful multimedia workstation, and has built-in communications.
-The board is micro-ATX size and has power connectors for an ATX power supply.
+This mainboard has all the features you need to develop a powerful multimedia workstation that is network ready, and has built-in communications.
+The board is Micro-ATX size and has power connector for an ATX power supply.